Exclusive offer from PointsBet:

 But what if that doesn’t work for your situation?
 There are other options to be found, but this is where PointsBet comes up short in comparison to competitors.
 While it’s good to see credit and debit cards offered as an option, there’s nothing to be found when it comes to PayPal or other eWallet providers.

 The deposit process is really simple overall, but the underwhelming list of choices leaves us hoping PointsBet will offer more in the future.
-We rate the funding options as three out of five stars as a result.
+We rate the funding options as three and a half out of five stars as a result.

 Since PointsBet is a site focused on sports betting, one would assume they knock it out of the park when it comes to that.
 That assumption is right on the money.
 PointsBet does a great job with its core mission.